MacwanEric/macwaneric.github.io/_pages/cv.md

 **************************************************************************

-Institute of Mathematical Sciences (IMSC), Chennai, India

 Supervisor: Dr. Rahul Siddharthan
 Position: Research Intern (May 2015 – July 2015)
+Institute: Institute of Mathematical Sciences (IMSC), Chennai, India

 I studied computational prediction and characterisation of regulatory sites and cis-regulatory modules.
 The project involved prototype development (BLAST) and understanding the mathematical background of different alignment softwares.
 For prototype development, I used Python and probability-based models for predicting transcription factor (TF) binding sites.